bigbluebutton/bigbluebutton.github.io/_posts/2017-12-21-bigbluetutor.md

 Supports: **Android**, **iOS**
 Status: In Development

-Setting up mobile development environment:
+# Technical Overview:
+BigBlueTutor uses Deepstream.io and NodeJS for it's backend server.
+It uses RethinkDB to integrate with Deepstream.
+Deepstream allows us to focus our development efforts towards BigBlueTutor specific features.
+BigBueTutor have two mobile client implementations, Ionic and React-Native.
+The Ionic client was made to demonstrate a quick working version of BigBlueTutor while the React-Native client is used for long-term development.

 # Before You Install:
 BigBlueTutor requires a pre-existing BigBlueButton server with the HTML5 client.
 You will need a BigBlueButton 2.0 server with the HTML5 client.
-The BigBlueButton server is separate from BigBLueTutor and does not have to be hosted together.
+The BigBlueButton server is separate from BigBlueTutor and does not have to be hosted together.

 See [BigBlueButton HTML5 Overview](/html/html5-overview.html) for the HTML5 client